Hong Kong – The place where East meets West

 Tip!
 Go to Limewood, a cool place to get some Southeast Asian barbecue and an amazing cocktail!

-Victoria Peak is the highest part of Hong Kong, and here you will find the most expensive houses in the city with a fantastic view of the skyscrapers;
+Victoria Peak is the highest part of Hong Kong, and here you will have the most fantastic views.

 The Man Mo temple is located on Hollywood Road and is the oldest temple on Hong Kong Island.